Hayden Ballantyne: AFL career

 Ballantyne's success in the WAFL attracted the attention of AFL recruiters, and at the age of 21, he was drafted by the Fremantle Football Club with its second round selection in the 2008 AFL National Draft (pick No. 21 overall).
 Ballantyne risked being excluded from the draft when he missed the Western Australian state screening session due to being overseas on a holiday.
 He was later tested individually and allowed to remain nominated for the draft.
 Ballantyne was a mature-age draftee at the age of 21, with most draftees no older than 18.

 Ballantyne won the 2011 AFL Goal of the Year in a play which saw him gather three possessions before goaling from 45 metres out.

 In his role as a small forward, Ballantyne became noted for his ability to pester and annoy his opponents, and to often win free kicks by encouraging overzealous retaliation from them.
-In April 2012, the Herald Sun newspaper named him as the league's "chief pest" for his success in this aspect of the game, in the week after champion Geelong full-back Matthew Scarlett had received a three-week suspension for such a retaliatory punch (Ballantyne himself was suspended for one week for a separate incident in the same match).
+In April 2012, the Herald Sun newspaper named him as the league's "chief pest" for his success in this aspect of the game, in the week after champion Geelong full-back Matthew Scarlett had received a three-week suspension for such a retaliatory punch (Ballantyne himself was suspended for two weeks for a separate incident in the same match).
 Ballantyne received some criticism following his lacklustre performance in the 2013 AFL Grand Final, which Fremantle lost by 15 points.

 At the end of the 2017 season, Ballantyne signed a one-year contract extension.

 In August 2018, he signed a further one-year contract extension for the 2019 season.
 In August 2019 Ballantyne was informed that he would not be offered a contract extension for 2020.